Privacy concerns with Google: History

 In the summer of 2016, Google quietly dropped its ban on personally-identifiable info in its DoubleClick ad service.
 Google's privacy policy was changed to state it "may" combine web-browsing records obtained through DoubleClick with what the company learns from the use of other Google services.
 While new users were automatically opted-in, existing users were asked if they wanted to opt-in, and it remains possible to opt-out by going to the "Activity controls" in the "My Account" page of a Google account.
 ProPublica stated that "The practical result of the change is that the DoubleClick ads that follow people around on the web may now be customized to them based on your name and other information Google knows about you.
 It also means that Google could now, if it wished to, build a complete portrait of a user by name, based on everything they write in email, every website they visit and the searches they conduct."
 Google contacted ProPublica to correct the fact that it didn't "currently" use Gmail keywords to target web ads.

 Shona Ghosh, a journalist for Business Insider, noted in 2019 that an increasing digital resistance movement against Google had grown.
 A major hub for critics of Google in order to organize to abstain from using Google products is the Reddit page for the subreddit r/degoogle.
 The Electronic Frontier Foundation (EFF), a nonprofit organization which deals with civil liberties, raised concerns in 2018 regarding privacy issues pertaining to student data after conducting a survey which showed that a majority of parents, students and teachers are concerned that student privacy is being breached.
 According to the EFF, the Federal Trade Commission has ignored complaints from the public that Google has been harvesting student data and search results even after holding talks with the Department of Education in 2018.

-In 2019, Google blocked W3C privacy proposals using their veto power.
+In 2019, Google blocked World Wide Web Consortium (W3C) privacy proposals using their veto power.
 The W3C decides how the World Wide Web works, and Google vetoed a measure to expand W3C's power within its internet privacy group.